nelhage/minimax.dev/content/docs/ultimate/efficient-representation/_index.md

 ---
+weight: 2
-title: Efficient Representation
+title: Efficient representation
 ---

-# Efficient Representation of Ultimate Tic Tac Toe
+# Efficient representation of Ultimate Tic Tac Toe

 Any efficient search engine over a game tree requires an efficient implementation of the game at the core.
 On this page I'll talk about my Ultimate Tic Tac Toe implementation and the choices I've made.